-- Some plastic surgeons have been known to perform this procedure, but again the research is important was considered more of an experimental procedure.
+- Some plastic surgeons have been known to perform this procedure, but the research is important was considered more of an experimental procedure.

 Foot Fat Pad Augmentation:

-- The ideal tissue substitute would not interact with your body, but would cushion the atrophied area.
+- The ideal tissue substitute would not interact with your body but would cushion the atrophied area.

-- Biotape is also possibility.
+- Biotope is also possible.